 Treatments that draw attention to the garage door, such as mirrored glass or ornate decoration on or around the garage door, are not permitted.

-Garages shall at all times be maintained in such a manner so as to be capable of accommodating at least two (2) full-sized automobiles and shall not be used as habitable
+Garages shall at all times be maintained in such a manner so as to be capable of accommodating at least two (2) full-sized automobiles and shall not be used as habitable space, except as approved by the DRC and the City.

-40

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

-space, except as approved by the DRC and the City.

 3. Exterior Building Wall and Ceiling Materials